phylotastic/datelife/README.md

 toBibtex(citation("datelife"))
 ```

-.bibtex files are available
+“.bibtex” files are also available.

-## 3\.
-Feedback and Information for Developers
+## 3. Feedback and Information for Developers

 We welcome and encourage to post a [GitHub
 issue](https://github.com/phylotastic/datelife/issues/new) with any